seanjohnson08/ATOM/README.md

 1. Run `grunt watch`.
 2. If multiple servers are connected, you will be prompted to select the servers you are working with.
 3. Start making changes.
 Any errors will appear in console for you to correct.

+###Other commands
+1. `grunt` - Runs task on the entire site.
+All SASS files are compiled into where they need to go, JS files are concatenated and minified.
+2. `grunt review` - Finds JS errors across entire site.
+Not recommended to use this until we get things cleaned up a bit more, or I change this to only look at the files you have changed.

+Please let me know if you find any issues, concerns, or suggestions.